FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

   Previously, Aalok Thakkar and Nathan Chong used VeriFast to prove functional correctness of the stand-alone list data structure for a single-core setup, c.f.
 [FreeRTOS Pull Request 836: Update VeriFast proofs](https://github.com/FreeRTOS/FreeRTOS/pull/836).
   We reused their formalization and proofs as much as possible.
-  However, we had to heavily adapt both to tailor them to the needs of the scheduler proof, cf. `Reusing List Proofs` below.
+  However, we had to heavily adapt both to tailor them to the needs of the scheduler proof, cf. `Proof Details` below.

   The reused specification resides in `proofs/single_core_proofs/`.
   The full ready list array is specified in `proofs/ready_list_predicates.h`.